AlexKovzhut/About-Cats-/README.md

-# Funny Dogs 🐶
+# About Cats! 🐈‍⬛
->iOS application based on Dog CEO API written in Swift
+>iOS application based on TheCatAPI written in Swift

 Without ~~Storyboards~~, completely programatically